Information for: DEVELOPERS PARTNERS SUPPORT

 Changing Site Factory caching settings requires you to create a post-settings.php hook.

 On the Performance page at /admin/config/development/performance, select an option from the Page cache maximum age list.
-This value sets the maximum time a page can stay in the Varnish cache.
+This value sets the maximum time a page can stay in the Varnish cache for an application running the current Drupal version.
 Selecting <no caching> sets the max-age value to 0, which means assets are never cached.
 A reasonable value is 6 hours to 12 hours.

-To configure Drupal 9 or later to use BigPipe rendering, see Enabling BigPipe rendering on Cloud Platform.
+To configure the current Drupal version to use BigPipe rendering, see Enabling BigPipe rendering on Cloud Platform.

 Cache settings in Drupal 7